 BEFORE HAVING KYLEENA PLACED, TELL YOUR HEALTHCARE PROVIDER IF YOU:

-Kyleena must be removed after 5 years, but if you decide that you need continued pregnancy prevention, then your healthcare provider can place a new Kyleena during the same office visit.
+Kyleena must be removed after 5 years.
+Your healthcare provider can place a new Kyleena during the same office visit if you choose to continue using Kyleena.